Reproductive Clinical Science Master's Mission & Goals

 - Anticipate future laboratory and personnel requirements

-- Understand biomedical ethical as well as legal principles and patient privacy issues as they relate to clinical IVF and medical research
+- Understand biomedical ethics as well as legal principles and patient privacy issues as they relate to clinical IVF and medical research